The World War II Resistance: Poland

 The Enigma Machine (1930-39)

 The cracking of the German Enigma code was one of the most important achievements of World War II.
 Credit is usually given to British cryptologists.
 Less well known is that the Poles played a major role.
 After the German introduced the Enigma code machines four Polish ELINT stations (Warsaw, Starogard near Danzig), Poznan and, Krzeslawice near Cracow) began noticing the signals (1928).
 Initial efforts to crack the codes failed and the Poles realized that the Germans had a very effective code system.
 The Ciphers Office (BS) of the Polish Army's General Staff decided that academic assistance and a major effort would be requited..
 They BS approached the Dean of the Department of Mathematics, Professor Zdzislaw Krygowski at the University of Poznan.
 He provided them a list of his most promising graduating students that would be available to work at the BS.
 The BS put them through a cryptology course and they began working on the project.
 Some of the leaders were: Marian Rejewski, Jerzy Rozycki and Henryk Zygalski.
 They at first worked at Poznan and later moved to Warsaw.
 The German Enigma was based on a commercial machine developed for the German railroad.
 The Poles one of the commercial machines and thus knew what the Germans were doing.
 The military Enigma macjine was, however, more complicated and the Polish cryptology group made little progressing in cracking the code.
 As a result of Poland's alliance with France, Polish Intelligence worked with French intelligence (Deuxieme Bureau).
 They developed an agent in the Reichswehr Cipher's Office (1931).
 Rejewski was thus able to obtain a description of the military Enigma and some of the old key tables.
 This helped Rejewski, create the internal connections and essebntially build a working Enigma machinr (December 1932).
 Within a month, the Poles were reading German military and Foreign Ministry messages (January 1933).
 This was of course the same month the NAZIs seized power in Germany.
 The BS established a special site for the German branch (BS-4) in the Kabaty Forest near Warsaw (1934).
 The Poles managed to dechiper over 100,000 German messages.
 The Poles thus were able to read German messages during some of the major pre-War operations of NAZI Germany (the remilitarization of the Rheinland, the Anschluss, and occupation of the Sudetenland after Munich.
 The Polish codebreaking operation was done in the upmost secrecy. .
 After Rejewski constructed a worable machine, the Poles built about 70 copes which they operated at BS-4.
 The Germans began changing how they used the Enigma machines and made mechanical changes further complicating the messages (September-December 1938).
 The Poles could still read the messages, but decphiering was made much more complicated, drastically reducing the number of messages that could be read.
 Rejewski developed a prototype computer (bomba kryptologiczna) to help with the effort (October 1938).
 The French assisted the Poles, but the Polish Enigma machine stayed exclusively in Polish hands until a few months before the WAr (July 1939).
 As Hitler began increasing the presure on Poland, Chief-of-Staff Lt.-Gen. Waclaw Stachiewicz, ordered BS-4 to share their knowledge of Enigma with British and French intelligence.
 The Poles gave the British and French Polish clones of the Enigma machine (July 24-26 July, 1939.
 Polish officers delivered an Enigma clone to General Stewart Menzies at Victoria Station (August 16, 1939).
 Thus by mid-August the British were reading some German messages.
 NAZI Germany invaded Poland launching World War II (September 1, 1939).
 BS and ELINT surveillance stations were evacuated to Romania.
 As the Germans approached Warsaw and the Soviets invaded from the east (September 17), Polish authorities ordered BS-4 to destroy all documentation and equipment.
-As far as I know, the Germans never learned that their Enigma machine had been cracked.
+The Germans never learned that the Poles had cracked their Enigma machine.
 Given the number of people working on the oproject, this is quite astounding.
-Rejewski, Zygalski, and Rozycki managed to get to France (late September 1939).
+Rejewski, Zygalski, and Rozycki managed to get to France (late-September 1939).
 [Bury]

 Unknown Boy